 How to Apply

-Applications for graduate studies in psychology with an emphasis in developmental psychology can be obtained at the VCU Graduate School Web site.
-Application should be initiated online from the Graduate School admissions page.
+General information about graduate study at VCU can be obtained from the VCU Graduate School web site.
+Application for graduate study in psychology with an emphasis in developmental psychology should be initiated online from the VCU Graduate School admissions page.
 Please note that there is not a separate application for the program or department.
 A limited number of students (typically, one per year) will be admitted as Developmental/Clinical Students.

-Deadline for applications to the Developmental program is January 10.
-We plan to bring in four new students in Fall 2014.
-The following faculty members are highly interested in a new student: Drs.
-Zewe Serpell, Marcia Winter, Wendy Kliewer, and Elizabeth Ayn Welleford (an affiliate member from Gerontology); there is some chance that Drs.
-Terri Sullivan and Geri Lotze will also consider a new student.
-Dr. Barbara Myers will not have a new student.
-Please look at the description of their research interests and consider how your interests make a match.
+Deadline for applications to the Developmental program is December 1.
+We plan to bring in new students in Fall 2015.
+The following faculty members are accepting applications for new graduate students: Drs.
+Zewe Serpell, Marcia Winter, Wendy Kliewer, Geri Lotze, Terri Sullivan and Elizabeth Ayn Welleford (an affiliate member from Gerontology).
+(Dr. Barbara Myers will not have a new student.)
+Please look at each faculty member’s description of research interests and consider how your interests make a match.
 You are encouraged to name at least one, and preferably two, faculty whose interests are a good match for you.

 Applicants to the Developmental/Clinical program need to adhere to the Clinical Psychology program deadline of December 1.
 These applicants should direct their application to Clinical but indicate that they have an interest in being considered as a Developmental/Clinical student.
 They should also indicate whether, if not accepted for the dual program, they wish to be considered for Clinical only, Developmental only, or for consideration by both programs.

-For additional questions, please contact Dr. Barbara Myers, Director of the Developmental Division.
+For additional questions, please contact Dr. Terri Sullivan, Director of the Developmental Division.

 Virginia Commonwealth University